anirudh-svg/confluencr/APPROACH.md

 ### Architecture decision — why a backend proxy?

-The Gemini API key must never be exposed in frontend code.
+The GROQ API key must never be exposed in frontend code.
 Any key in a React bundle is readable by anyone who inspects the page source.
 The serverless function at `/api/generate` acts as a secure proxy — the browser calls `/api/generate`, the server calls Gemini with the key from environment variables, and only the JSON result is returned to the client.

 ---